Meghalaya Cabinet nod for setting up 7 outposts along border with Assam | Law-Order

 The Meghalaya Cabinet on Tuesday approved a proposal to set up police outposts at seven locations, including the violence-hit Mukroh village, along the state’s boundary with Assam.

+Other BoPs will be set up in Langpih, Lejadubi, Umwali, Muriap and Rani along the Assam-Meghalaya border, he said.

+The existing BoPs in Patharkhmah and Kyrshai will be upgraded to police stations, the chief minister said.

-According to the CM, the expenses for operating each of the BoPs will be around Rs two crore annually.
+He also said the Cabinet gave its go-ahead to turn the police camp in Athiabari into a border outpost.
+This will be in addition to the seven proposed BoPs.
+According to the CM, expenses for operating each of the seven BoPs will be around Rs two crore annually.

+Sangma said steps will be taken soon to make the proposed BoPs functional with adequate manpower and infrastructure.

+As several Cabinet members had suggested setting up BoPs in the disputed areas of Block-II of Ri Bhoi district, the CM said the matter will be “reviewed” in consultation with local communities.

-Sangma said his government also directed the state's director general of police to pay a visit to certain villages in the disputed border areas and submit a report.
+Sangma said his government also asked Director General of Police LR Bishnoi to pay a visit to certain villages in the disputed border areas of Block II and submit a report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)